USA, Edgewood College

 This funding only applies Partner University students travelling - MU students will not receive funding for food/accommodation please contact Erin Anna Smith, firstname.lastname@example.org, for more details.

 Brno is a great place to live, even if just for a short period of time.
 As a student city (1/5 of the population are students) and an international city there is always something to do, and the Czech language isn’t a barrier.
 This means that exploring cafes, teahouses, restaurants and the local sites is easy, even without our amazing assistants.
 However, because we want you to get the most out of your experience, we have a team of local Czech students to show you their favorite things in Brno!

-The team of professional and local students provides the 24/7 assistance from the practical and safety arrangements to creating a rich cultural program helping the participants to understand better culture of Moravia and Central Europe in general.
-This support is provided both in Brno, as well as on all the field trips.
+The team of professional and local students provides the 24/7 assistance from the practical and safety arrangements to creating a rich cultural program helping the participants to understand better culture of Moravia and the Czech Republic.
 Moreover the staff is trying to assist with creating social activities that aims at enhancing the mutual cultural exchange and understanding.